About the fuel price reporting trial

 From midday on 3 December 2018, fuel retailers must report fuel price changes.
 Find out how to access and use the aggregation system to report fuel price changes.

-Information for fuel price publishers and app developers
+Information for publishers, data consumers and developers

 We welcome fuel price publishers, fuel reporting app owners and app developers to publish fuel prices in innovative ways.
 Find out how to sign-up and access data.